FindNode

 {query:"<key>:<value>&&<key>:<value>&&<key>&&<key>…"}

-We accept "||" and "&&" as identical separator, in the future it can be changed. "&&" since the query is AND relationship, that means the query nodes needs to meet all criterion to become "matching nodes".
-FindNode does not offer OR relationship but the underlying Selector package provides that capability. “templates" use that construct.
+We accept "||" and "&&" as identical separator, in the future it can be changed.
+Since the query is AND relationship, the query needs to meet all criterion to become "matching nodes", use of "&&" is more logical.
+FindNode does not offer OR relationship but the underlying Selector package provides that capability. "templates" use that construct.
 For certain key, value is not required.

 To get Main storage free size